 - Degree-seeking students returning to campus

-- Students who earn a grade of D or F in any course in the semester preceding research abroad is ineligible for research abroad
+- Students who earn a grade of D or F in any course in the semester preceding research abroad are ineligible for research abroad

 Duration of Projects

-Projects are conducted for eight to twelve weeks during the summer.
+Projects are conducted for eight to ten weeks during the summer.
 The project must be completed within the research abroad program deadlines.